VEuPathDB/web-monorepo/packages/sites/clinepi-site/htdocs/documents/displayName_Download_Files_README.txt

-ISASimple_[INSERT file name]_RSRC_ontologyMetadata.txt
-The ontology term association file includes the columns:
+ISASimple_[INSERT file name]_RSRC_ontologyMetadata.txt, the ontology term association file includes the columns:
 • iri -- Internationalized Resource Identifier (IRI) assigned to variable (Example: "[INSERT IRI for a key variable]")
 • label -- Displayed as variable name on ClinEpiDB (Example: "[INSERT label for the key variable whose IRI appears above]")
 • type -- Whether data is formatted as number, string, or date.
 If empty, row belongs to parent term without data